In the footsteps of the parents deported and disappeared at Auschwitz-Birkenau

-As part of the discussion group of former hidden children of the Georges Devereux Center / Memorial of the Shoah, and at the express request of some orphans of the Shoah who had never dared to travel before, a visit in the footsteps of the parents disappeared at Auschwitz-Birkenau was organized by the Shoah Memorial on 28, 29 and 30 October 2018.
+As part of the discussion group of former hidden children from the Georges Devereux Center / Memorial of the Shoah, and at the express request of some orphans of the Shoah who had never dared to travel before, a visit on the tracks of the parents disappeared at Auschwitz-Birkenau was organized by the Shoah Memorial on 28, 29 and 30 October 2018.
 This project was supported by the Foundation for the Memory of the Shoah.

-About twenty people participated in this memory trip, among them: orphans of the Shoah, participants in the hidden children’s speech group, the clinical psychologists of the psychological assistance unit for survivors and their relatives at the Centre Georges Devereux Nathalie Zajde, Catherine Grandsard and Audrey Aboab, the historian specializing in places of memory of the Shoah Memorial Olivier Lalieu, the Chief Rabbi Olivier Kaufmann and the doctor Dr. Olivier Saint-Jean.
-This trip was filmed by a filmmaker in order to keep a video archive of this event.
-Designed by clinical psychologists specialized in ethnopsychiatry, it had three distinct and complementary aspects:
+About twenty people participated in this memory trip, including: orphans of the Shoah, participants in the hidden children’s speaking group, the clinician psychologists of the psychological assistance unit for survivors and their relatives at the Georges Devereux Center Nathalie Zajde, Catherine Grandsard, and Audrey Aboab, the historian specializing in places of memory at the Shoah Memorial Olivier Lalieu, the Chief Rabbi Olivier Kaufmann and the doctor Dr. Olivier Saint-Jean.
+This trip was filmed by a filmmaker in order to preserve a video archive of the event.
+Designed by clinical psychologists specializing in ethnopsychiatry, it had three distinct and complementary aspects:

-1. Know the places of destruction of parents and families murdered in the Holocaust: visit to Auschwitz-Birkenau.
+1. To know the places of destruction of the parents and families murdered in the Shoah: visit to Auschwitz-Birkenau.

-2. Exchange, be supported psychologically during the entire trip.
-A first group meeting was held the day before the camp visit and a second one was held in the evening after the visit.
+2. Exchange, be supported psychologically throughout the entire trip.
+A first group meeting took place the day before the camp visit and a second one was held in the evening after the visit.
 These meetings brought together all the participants in the trip.

 3. To meditate, to think of the murdered relatives, to name them at the places of their destruction, to participate in Jewish prayers for the repose of the souls of the disappeared and for the strengthening of the living.